How I Lost My Fear of Snorkeling in the Galapagos Islands (and Other Lessons)

 But back to the Enchanted Isles…

-And how I lost my fear of snorkelling in Galapagos…
+And how I lost my fear of snorkeling in Galapagos…

 So, to set the record straight, I grew up in New York.
 City, state, city, state.
 And yes, Manhattan is surrounded by water.
 But my family’s idea of a hike was walking slowly up and down 5th Avenue in our holiday finery looking at the shop windows after a Broadway show.
 We weren’t exactly outdoors types.